It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 The rise of the e-visa:

 An e-visa is really a pre-approval and pre-payment for a visa on arrival.
 It cuts the time you need to wait for your visa at the airport/border and removes the need for spot payment (and carrying money for).
 It also allows governments to check if they actually want you in their country without you needing to send your passport off or deal with an embassy.
 The USA was probably the first such scheme in response to terrorist attacks (note entry to the USA is visa free for most nationals of rich nations, but an 'admin' fee is charged).
-In recent years Sri Lanka, Nepal, Tadjikistan and Turkey - all of which previously let you pay for a visa on arrival have moved to the system.
-In 2014 the previous tourist and international outcast, Myanmar, also moved to the system and more will no doubt follow (come on India).
+In recent years Sri Lanka, Nepal, Tajikistan, Pakistan and Uzbekistan - all of which previously let you pay for a visa on arrival have moved to the system.
+In 2014 the previous tourist and international outcast, Myanmar, also moved to the system and more will no doubt follow (come on West Africa).
 Procedures are normally simple, with a form - and sometimes photo - submitted electronically.
 You pay with a credit card and get an answer pretty soon.
 Some countries still let you get a visa on arrival if you have forgotten to apply electronically, but others like the USA are notoriously strict about the requirement.

 Where you don't have free passage, can't get a visa on